CxSci/IETF-SATP/drafts/crash/draft-belchior-blockchain-gateway-recovery-05.md

 * Crash-fault tolerant models: the models allowing a system to keep operating correctly despite having a set of faulty components.

-* Digital asset: a form of digital medium record used as a digital representation of a tangible or intangible asset.
+Please refer to the vocabulary reference [VOC] for terms used across the SATP drafts.

 ### 3. Logging Model
 We consider the log file to be a stack of log entries.
 Each time a log entry is added, it goes to the top of the stack (the highest index).
 For each protocol step a gateway performs, a log entry is created immediately before executing and immediately after executing a given operation.

-To manipulate the log, we define a set of log primitives that translate log entry requests from a process into log entries, realized by the log storage API (for the context of ODAP, Section 3.5):
+To manipulate the log, we define a set of log primitives that translate log entry requests from a process into log entries, realized by the log storage API (for the context of SATP, Section 3.5):

 1. writeLogEntry(e,L) (WRITE) - appends a log entry e in the log L (held by the corresponding Log Storage Support).